nongenius/CFOCM/README.md

 PPNHandle: for reading input PPI network

-GoAnnotation: for mamping proteins to GO items and calculate functional interdepence between each GO item pair
+GoAnnotation: for maping proteins to GO items and calculate functional interdepence between each GO item pair

-MaxcliquesALG: Finding maxinum cluques in PP network
+MaxcliquesALG: Finding maxinum cluques in PPI network

 FileOperation: file operations, such as save, read....